-As a law firm with an active practice representing students accused of sexual misconduct on college campuses, The Koffel Law Firm has covered many issues related to Title IX cases and high-profile happenings at institutions of higher learning.
+As a law firm with an active practice representing students accused of sexual misconduct on college campuses, Koffel Brininger Nesbitt has covered many issues related to Title IX cases and high-profile happenings at institutions of higher learning.
 These disciplinary proceedings, investigations, and out-of-court hearings before a panel of administrators, which are handled independently by schools, have become a major focus in the #MeToo era.

 While Title IX cases involving sexual assault, misconduct, harassment, and stalking have become a priority at colleges and schools which receive federal funding – something attributed to a powerful “Dear Colleague” letter urging officials to take more action on sexual assault complaints – a new analysis is revealing that many students who are accused of sexual misconduct and disciplined through campus proceedings end up filing federal lawsuits against their schools.
 What’s more, those students are winning cases more often than the schools.